terrestris/gitlab-runner-image/README.md

 Gitlab runner image
 ===================

-A basic docker image with preinstalled SenchaCmd, maven, nodejs and chrome/chromium for headless testing.
+A basic docker image with preinstalled maven, nodejs and chrome/chromium for headless testing.
+This specific version uses OpenJDK 11 and maven 3.6.

-The images are tagged with the SenchaCmd version.

-Everything except the SenchaCmd is installed via apt (and thus available in the standard $PATH).
-SenchaCmd is installed in `/root/bin/Sencha/Cmd/$SENCHA_CMD_VERSION/sencha`.
+Please note that this version of the image does currently NOT contain a SenchaCmd.